 “I wish I spent WAAAY more time researching how marketing worked.”

-Do you know about the reverse bell curve of audience acceptance?
-It basically means that people donate based on the time pressure and their feelign of “buy-in” with the project .
+Do you know about the reverse bell curve of audience trust acceptance?
+It basically means that people donate based either on the time pressure and their feeling of “buy-in” with the relationship to the project founder.
 Then they will act as an early supporter.
 But the bigger question is: how do you get them to become a customer in the first moment you go live?

 The only way to have a strong end is to have a strong start.
 The way to do this is to get agreements from audience members prior to your launch, and choose a goal of conversions of your inner circle that's easy to raise 50% in the first week.

 4. People won't back you unless you talk to them directly